example42/puppet-tp/README.md

   - 'data' : Directory where application data resides
   - 'log' : Dedicated directory for logs, if present

+Note that some of these directory types might not be defined for every application.

     tp::dir { 'apache':
       dir_type => 'data',